nguyenphuminh/JeChain/README.md

 ## Support the project!
 I have been maintaining the project for free in my own free time, if you like the project and want to support, please leave a star on this project, feel free to open issues and pull requests!

-You can kindly buy me a cup of coffee through sending me some ETH or Near too if you want ❤️, my addresses are `0x029B93211e7793759534452BDB1A74b58De22C9c` and `freakdev095.near`.
+You can kindly buy me a cup of coffee by sending me some ETH or Near too if you want ❤️, my addresses are `0x029B93211e7793759534452BDB1A74b58De22C9c` and `freakdev095.near`.

 Thanks!

 ## Using the project's code
-JeChain is 100% open-source, but if you are using it for your own project, it would be lovely if you leave a credit for me, I appreciate it!
+JeChain is 100% open-source, but if you are using it for your own project, it would be lovely if you leave credit for me, I appreciate it!

 ## Copyrights and License
 Copyrights © 2021 Nguyen Phu Minh.